This post was most recently updated on June 9, 2021

 Simply put, Corporate reputation is defined as the thoughts and opinions of both internal and external stakeholders of an organization.
 The reputation of an organization can be based on what appears in search engine results, social media engagement and activity, news and press releases, and other online marketing channels.

-In the age of COVID-19 and the digital pivot, more users are searching for information online.
+In the age of COVID-19 and the digital pivot corporate reputation is more important than ever with more users now searching for information online.
 With an increase in online activity, it’s critical to monitor activity that involves mentions of an organization.
 In addition to a company’s owned digital presence, like a website and social media channels, there are many other online resources that can affect your reputation for better or worse.
 This can include search results in Google (or other search engines), social media, press releases, and more.

 Benefits of Having a Great Corporate Reputation